Version a REST Service

 After you have published a service and users are using it, it is not advisable to change it anymore.

-If you were to change it in a way that requires the user to change, you would introduce a breaking change, which would cause the user to get errors without doing anything different.
+If you change a service in a way that requires the user to change, you would introduce a breaking change, which would cause the user to receive errors without doing anything different.

 Instead of changing a published service, you should duplicate the service and give it a new major version.
 If you want to change a microflow, a mapping, or a message definition, duplicate it as well, and change the duplicate.